Travix-International/travix-ui-kit/README.md

 #### Start developing

 - `npm run build:watch` to build the themes, styles and javascript on each file change
-- `npm run build-theme:watch` to build the themes on each theme change
+- `npm run build:watch -- -t "./path/to/my/theme.yml"` to build using a custom theme (also can use the other options as well).
-- `THEME_PATH=/some/path/to/theme.yaml npm run build` to pass other than default theme.
-Theme must be a valid yaml file
 - `npm run styleguide-server` to run web service with livingstyle guide and review changes

 #### Testing